Sisyphus and Jason Voorhees - Embracing Monotony

 This is what distinguishes Jason Voorhees and Sisyphus.
 It is the same distinguishing quality that can be admired and even inspirational, minus, of course, the specific activity Jason does.

-And from the comparison of these two characters, we can relate the comparison's wisdom to our own lives – that with the right attitude we can increase our ability to endure the monotony of modern life, even if we won't be able to perfect it like Jason did.
+From the comparison of these two characters, we can relate the comparison's wisdom to our own lives.
+We can learn that with the right attitude, we can increase our ability to endure the monotony of modern life, even if we won't be able to perfect it like Jason did.

 Hence, Jason is more than a villain.
 He is also an archetype of inspiration.
 He has loyally embraced what Sisyphus will never be able to accept.
 This acceptance is something that we should regard when we find ourselves contemplating the boredom and repetitiveness of the average modern life.